AdaCore/why3/doc/manpages.rst

 .. program:: why3 doc

-This tool can produce HTML pages from Why3 source code.
+The :program:`why3 doc` command can produce HTML pages from Why3 source code.
 Why3 code for theories or modules is output in preformatted HTML code.
 Comments are interpreted in three different ways.